ExxtraV/ARB/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 **ARB** is a dedicated EPUB reader for reading **"Lever Action"** on the web and mobile devices.
-It provides a seamless reading experience with features such as offline support via a Progressive Web App (PWA), customizable themes, bookmarking, and progress tracking.
+It provides a seamless reading experience with features such as offline support via a Progressive Web App (PWA), themes, bookmarking, and progress tracking.
 Users can also install the app on their phones for a native app-like experience.

 You can try the live reader at: [https://read.reapersbounty.com](https://read.reapersbounty.com)